Our Mission Statement

 Child Protection Policy & Guidelines

-Further to our Child Protection policy above, we also adopt and apply Child protection procedures as issued by the ASA governing body under Wavepower.
+Further to our Child Protection policy above, we also adopt and apply Child protection procedures as issued by the Swim England governing body under Wavepower.

 With regards to the use of smartphones and the use of social media we have provided some guidelines to relating to use of cameras and social media sites.
 See our Photography and Social Media Protocol.